Inside The Ukrainian Clinic Making '3-Parent Babies' For Women Who Are Infertile

 "What we're seeing is a fast slide down a very slippery slope toward designer babies," Darnovsky says.
 "We could see parents feeling eager to give their children traits like greater strength, needs less sleep.
 Some people are saying that, 'Yes, there are genes for IQ and we could have smarter babies.' "

 Zukin dismisses speculation about designer babies.
-He says he's only interested in helping infertile women have genetically related children or prevent mitochondrial diseases.
-And so far, all the babies he's created appear to be perfectly healthy, he says.
+He says he's interested only in helping women who are infertile have genetically related children or prevent mitochondrial diseases.
+And so far, all the babies he has created appear to be perfectly healthy, he says.

 The only way to know whether the procedure works and is safe is to try it, he argues.
 He hopes to figure out how to make the procedure work for women suffering from age-related infertility as well, which would help far more women.